Firdavsbek07/proxySwitcher/README.md

 # proxySwitcher
-After you connect to wifi, wich is sharing vpn.
+After you connect to wifi, which is sharing vpn.
 You need to update your proxy settings on your current device.
 That script helps you to automate that process.

 0 - to turn your proxy settings